-Previously, up to 50 kA of toroidal plasma current produced by the non-inductive method of CHI was successfully coupled to inductive ramp-up in NSTX.
+In earlier work, up to 50 kA of toroidal plasma current produced by the non-inductive method of CHI was successfully coupled to inductive ramp-up in NSTX.
 However, in these experiments, the CHI current that could be successfully coupled was limited by impurity production in the divertor region and the occurrence of absorber arcs (i.e. parasitic discharges across the insulating gap in the upper divertor).
-FY2009, extensive conditioning of the divertor plates that serve as the electrodes for the CHI discharge greatly reduced impurity production during CHI.
+In the experiments, recent extensive conditioning of the divertor plates that serve as the electrodes for the CHI discharge greatly reduced impurity production during CHI.
 This was accomplished by running discharges between the divertor electrodes for up to 0.4 s using a rectifier power supply.
-Further, by energizing, for the first time, the axisymmetric absorber field-nulling coils [2] located near the upper divertor in NSTX, the absorber arcs could be delayed or suppressed.
-It was found that a rapid ramp of the absorber-nulling coil current could prevent the rapidly expanding CHI plasma from approaching the absorber gap and initiating an absorber arc.
+Further, by energizing, for the first time, the axisymmetric absorber fieldnulling coils [2] located near the upper divertor in NSTX, the absorber arcs could be delayed or suppressed.
+It was found that a rapid ramp of the absorber-nulling coil current created a buffer to prevent the rapidly expanding CHI plasma from approaching the absorber gap and initiating an absorber arc.
 This is illustrated in Figure 1.
-Discharge 135622, which has no current in the absorber poloidal field coils, shows no coupling to induction for otherwise identical conditions.
-An examination of the injector current trace shows the characteristic spike at 9 ms indicative of the occurrence of an absorber arc, which is absent for the discharge with the buffer flux applied.
-On the other hand, in the discharge 135616 with buffer flux applied, the CHI-produced discharge couples well to induction and ramps up to 800 kA.
+Discharge 135622, which has no current in the absorber poloidal field coils but otherwise identical conditions, shows no coupling to induction.
+An examination of the injector current trace shows the characteristic spike at 9 ms indicative of an absorber arc, which is absent for the discharge with the buffer flux applied.
+On the other hand, in the discharge 135616 with buffer flux applied, the CHI-produced discharge couples well to induction and ramps up eventually to 800 kA.